markselby/node-api-builder/README.md

 app.use(express.cookieParser());
 ```

 Use Redis for sessions
-_Requires a config/redis-cache.yml, something like_ :
+Requires a _config/redis-session.yml_, something like :
 ```yaml
 defaults: &defaults
   db: 2